frang75/harbour_nappgui/contrib/gtnap/designer/plan-16.md

     - `hbforms`: Support for `.nfm` files with formulary design.
 Total freedom in widget positions and sizes.
 Allow all standard widgets: Label, Button, PopUp, TableView, Image, TextView, Slider, etc.
     - `hbmenu`: Support for dynamic menus (menubar, popup) with icons and submenus.

 - `nflib`: Library that supports the NAppGUI-Forms data model.
 It contains the editable data from which we can generate a form.
 It allows model serialization to generate `.nfm` files.
 Currently, it is a binary format, but it is possible to create a parallel text format for direct editing (not planning yet).
-This library also allows create the GUI runtime form from a file on disk.
+This library also allows create the form window at runtime, from a file on disk.

 - `nforms`: Library that allows to query the `.nfm` model at runtime.
 For example, to retrieve a specific widget or data binding from controls to variables in memory (or vice versa).